SwissPedHealth-PipelineDev/docs/pages/variant_concept.md

 Example outputs can be downloaded from the public set.
 Each link points to the file within the GitHub repository.

+Here's the table updated with direct download links that point to the raw file content on GitHub, allowing users to download the files directly:

+## Downloads

+Example outputs can be downloaded from the public set:

 | File Name                        | Download Link                                                                                                   |
 |----------------------------------|-----------------------------------------------------------------------------------------------------------------|
 | `example_variant.Rds`            | [Download](https://github.com/SwissPedHealth-PipelineDev/docs/tree/main/_includes/example_variant.Rds)          |